What is an RSS feed?

 Not using self-hosted WordPress?
 Check out this post I wrote about the best blogging platform to use.
 If you have not started your blog yet, check out my guide and learn how to start a blog in 20 minutes.

 Just starting out as a new entrepreneur and want to start your blog right?
-In my free 7-day Blog Starter Challenge, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, make money blogging, and more.
+In my free Blog Starter Workshop, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, make money blogging, and much more.
 Sign up here:

 What I think about RSS feeds